Organ, Eye & Tissue Donation Fast Facts-

 -

-The kidneys are the most commonly needed organ as well as the most commonly donated organ.
+The kidneys are the most commonly needed and most commonly donated organs.

 Sourced from www.donatelife.net and www.unos.org.